What is grey literature? [with examples]

 What's the importance of grey literature?

-• Grey literature is often the best source for up-to-date research on certain topics.
-This is because it doesn't have to go through the often lengthy process of publication before it can be reviewed.
+- Grey literature is often the best source for up-to-date research on certain topics.
+This is because it doesn't have to undergo the often lengthy publication process before it can be reviewed.

-• In the same breath, grey literature databases can have a scope that includes recently emerging areas of research.
+- In the same breath, grey literature databases can have a scope that includes recently emerging research areas.

-• Most grey literature is free (one exception is materials produced by market research firms, who often charge for access).
-This makes it a lot more accessible to everyone.
+- Most grey literature is free (one exception is materials produced by market research firms, which often charge for access), making it much more accessible to everyone.

 What are some of the drawbacks of grey literature?